imonkfcwifi/imonkfcwifi/README.md

 - 👋 Hi, I’m @imonkfcwifi but you can call me zolgae or whatever you want
 - 👀 I’m interested in ... practice JS and some new codes!
 - 🌱 I’m currently learning ...
-Js
+Js,html,css

 <!---